MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/overview-application-gallery.md

 ## Applications in the gallery

 The gallery contains thousands of applications that have been pre-integrated into Azure AD.
 When using the gallery, you choose from using cloud platforms, featured applications, or you search for the application that you want to use.
-You can also complete the application registration process to start integrating an application that you are developing with Azure AD.
+You can also complete the application registration process to start integrating an application that you're developing with Azure AD.

 ### Search for applications